UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 ## Definitions

-### The property of being the extension of a short map along the unit of Cauchy pseudocompletions
+### The property of being an extension of a short map along the unit of Cauchy pseudocompletions

 ```agda
 module _